-In addition, the certain other shareholders (the "Additional Sellers") may sell a substantial number of our securities pursuant to a separate resale prospectus (the "Additional Prospectus").
+In addition, the Additional Sellers may sell a substantial number of our securities pursuant to the Additional Prospectus.
 The Class A Ordinary Shares being offered for resale in the Additional Prospectus exceed the number of Class A Ordinary Shares constituting our public float, and represent approximately 287% of our public float and approximately 81% of outstanding Class A Ordinary Shares (after giving effect to the issuance of Class A Ordinary Shares upon exercise of the public warrants and private placement warrants and the conversion of Class B ordinary shares into Class A Ordinary Shares) as of August 16, 2022, and, subject to the contractual lock-ups described in the Pagaya Articles, may be sold in the public market at any time, so long as the registration statement of which the Additional Prospectus forms a part remains effective and the Additional Prospectus remains usable.
 The sale of the Resale Securities together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could depress the market price of our securities.